Emudofus/Photon/README.md

   git clone https://github.com/Emudofus/Photon.git
   ```

-  You may install Git before
+  You may need to install Git before

 2. Then, go to the Photon folder with `cd Photon/` and run Gradle